MileHacker Logo

 • Homestays and Community-based-Based Tourism

 Although not a formalized "homestay" program, staying in smaller, family-run guesthouses or B&Bs frequently has similar local interaction.
 Hosts share perspectives on local living and culture.
-For those seeking community engagement, agriturismos (farm stays) in the surrounding hills foster an authentic rural experience, often with farm-to-table dining.
+For those seeking community engagement, agriturismos (agricultural stays) in the surrounding hills foster an authentic rural experience, often with farm-to-table dining.

-• Camping and Outdoor Accommodation
+• Camping and Outdoor Lodging

 Lago Maggiore accommodates camping, especially during summer.
 Numerous campgrounds are located along the lake shores, predominantly on the Piedmont side.
 These sites encompass pitches for tents and caravans, alongside bungalows, mobile homes, or glamping.
 Campgrounds often feature amenities like swimming pools and restaurants.